-The number of people displaced because of conflict or violence is at record highs, over 70 million according to UNHCR, and the duration of their displacement now averages 10 to 15 years.
+The number of people displaced because of conflict or violence is at record highs, over 108.5 million by end of 2022 according to UNHCR, and the duration of their displacement now averages 10 to 15 years.
 This calls for longer term solutions at the nexus of the humanitarian and development world.
-The Syrian conflict has made the need for policy action even more pressing.

 The Role of Financial Services in Humanitarian Crises

 Financial services have a role to play in mitigating humanitarian crises.
-They can help forcibly displaced people build resilience by providing the resources to address health shocks, for example.
+They can help forcibly displaced people build resilience by providing the resources to address shocks, for example.
 Access to savings and credit can enable forcibly displaced persons (FDPs) to seize economic opportunities, allowing them to start new businesses provided they have the right to work.
 But more needs to be done to help people rebuild their economic lives.
-Financial regulators need to make it easier for FDPs to access formal financial services; governments need to include financial services in their crisis planning; financial service providers need to train up staff; and donors need to build financial services into longer term solutions for managing humanitarian crises.
+Multiple stakeholders play important roles.
+For financial regulators, we recommend a focus on making it easier for FDPs to access formal financial services; for governments, we recommend integrating financial services in their crisis planning; and for financial service providers, we recommend a focus on customer-centricity whereby financial solutions are tailored to consumer needs.
+For donors, we recommend a focus on building financial services into longer term solutions for managing humanitarian crises.

 Lessons from the Syrian Refugee Crisis in Lebanon and Jordan